Oakland School for the Arts

-Oakland School for the Arts (OSA) is a visual and performing arts charter school in Oakland, California, United States.
-OSA opened in 2002 with a curriculum that integrated college preparatory academics with conservatory-style arts training.
-As of 2017, enrollment was 725 students in grades 6 through 12.
+The Oakland School for the Arts (OSA) is a public non-profit secondary charter school with specialities in visual and performing arts in Oakland, California, United States.
+It opened in 2002 and encompasses middle school and high school, offering a curriculum that integrates college preparatory academics with conservatory-style arts training.
 It is a member of the Arts Schools Network and the National Association for College Admission Counseling.
-In 2009, OSA was named a California Distinguished School.

-The school is located beside the Fox Oakland Theatre building at 530 18th Street at Telegraph Avenue in Uptown Oakland.
+The school's primary location is the building that also houses the Fox Oakland Theatre, at 530 18th Street at Telegraph Avenue in Uptown Oakland.

-Founding and history
+History

-Oakland School for the Arts is a college preparatory, arts middle and high school.
-It was founded in 2000 as a charter school in the Oakland Unified School District through the efforts of then Oakland Mayor Jerry Brown.
+Oakland School for the Arts was founded as a charter school in the Oakland Unified School District through the efforts of then Oakland Mayor Jerry Brown.
 It received 501(c)(3) nonprofit status in October 2001.
-In September 2002, OSA opened its doors with a ninth-grade class and added another high school grade each subsequent year.
-Loni Berry was the director of the school for the first four years.
-The current executive director is Mike Oz.
+The school opened its doors in September 2002 with a ninth-grade class and added another high school grade each subsequent year.
+A middle school was added in 2005.
+In the 2024–25 school year, OSA had 825 students enrolled in grades 6 through 12.

-For the 2005–06 school year, a middle school was added.
-Initially, the middle school and high school were kept separate with different entrances and shorter school hours for the middle school.
-Some performances combined both middle and high school students.
-In later years, there has been more integration among grade levels in academic areas.
+Loni Berry was the director of the school for the first four years, succeeded in the 2006–07 school year by Saul Drevitch.
+From 2007, Donn Harris was executive director and also artistic director.
+Since February 2022 the executive director is Mike Oz, who was previously the principal and succeeded Lisa Sherman-Colt.

-OSA began with seven art emphases: Theater, Dance, Literary Arts, Instrumental Music, Production Design, Visual Art, and Vocal Music.
+OSA began with seven arts emphases: Theater, Dance, Literary Arts, Instrumental Music, Production Design, Visual Art, and Vocal Music.
 During the 2005–06 school year, Production Design was merged into Visual Arts.
 Faced with budget cuts in 2006, the school merged Theater, Arts Management, Literary Arts, and Visual Art and Design into one Theatre emphasis.
 In 2007, Literary Arts and Visual Art returned to separate emphases.
+In the early 2010s the school also offered a Circus Arts emphasis, which won awards, and a Figure Skating emphasis was introduced in 2013.